 Personal blenders are designed to let you blend a single-serve smoothie and then take it on the go.
 However, if you like to camp, spend a lot of time outdoors, or do a lot of driving, you might want a blender that lets you blend up a smoothie or shake, even if you don't have access to an outlet.
 That's where portable blenders come in.
 These battery-powered blenders are generally around the same size as a water bottle, and the whole blender is usually designed for you to carry around, motor base, blades, and all.
 While the best models can make a pretty good smoothie even if you add difficult ingredients like ice cubes and kale, they aren't very powerful and can't match the performance of conventional blenders.

 If you want a cheap portable blender for occasional use, go for the Magic Bullet Portable Blender.
-This blender has a smaller capacity than the Ninja Blast — its 18oz jar has a maximum fill line at 12oz.
+This blender has a smaller capacity than the Ninja Blast — its jar has a maximum fill line at 12oz.
 It's not as quiet when it's running and doesn't come in as many different colors, although you can still get it in white, black, pink, or silver.
-It's equally well-built and has a similar lid design with a button that opens the spout for easy on-the-go drinking.
+It's equally well-built and has a similar lid design with a button that opens the spout for easy on-the-go sipping.

-It also makes a decently smooth blend with difficult ingredients like leafy greens.
-You may need to use a spatula to scrape the jar partway through blending, which makes it less convenient to use compared with the previous picks.
+It makes a decently smooth blend with difficult ingredients like leafy greens.
+However, you may need to use a spatula to scrape the jar partway through blending, which makes it less convenient to use compared with the previous picks.
 Its advertised battery life of about five minutes is the shortest on the list.
-It's also not quite as quiet as the Ninja but still doesn't make much noise for a blender, so using it to blend a smoothie for lunch at the office or make a post-workout shake at the gym won't be that disruptive.
+It's also not as quiet as the Ninja but still doesn't make much noise for a blender, so using it to blend a smoothie for lunch at the office or make a post-workout shake at the gym won't be that disruptive.

 If you're looking for a battery-powered blender for your next RV or camping trip, try the Cuisinart EvolutionX Cordless Rechargeable Personal Blender.
 This model is bigger and less portable than previous picks but also more powerful, making it a good choice for camping, road trips, and other situations where you don't have constant access to an outlet.
-This blender's blade assembly, motor base, and jar are all separate pieces, so you'll have to store or carry the motor base in a bag when using the jar as a travel cup.
+This blender's blade assembly, motor base, and jar are all separate pieces, so you'll have to store or carry the motor base when using the jar as a travel cup.
 That makes cleaning a bit easier since you can clean the blades without worrying about damaging the motor base with water.

 The manufacturer advertises a 20-minute battery life, the longest on the list.
 It makes a reasonably smooth blend of fruits and vegetables.
 It leaves a few more grains behind than the Ninja Blast but processes ingredients faster.
-It's also the most versatile battery-powered blender on this list: it's the only one to make smooth, spreadable nut butter with a 'full batch' of two cups.
+It's also the most versatile blender on this list: it's the only one to make smooth, spreadable nut butter with a 'full batch' of two cups.
 Of course, battery-powered blenders aren't ideal for difficult blends since they take a lot of time and deplete the battery faster.
 However, this one is a good option if you need a blender for your camper or cabin and want more power and versatility.

 Aug 20, 2024: We've removed the NutriBullet GO and PopBabies Portable Blender, which aren't currently available.
 We added the newly-reviewed NutriBullet Flip as our top portable blender and the Magic Bullet Portable Blender as the new budget pick.